Writing Effective Skill Names & Descriptions

 Tips

-- Use action verbs: Fetch, Create, Update, Send, Calculate, Validate
+- Use action verbs: Fetch, Create, Update, Send, Calculate, Validate—in both the name and description.

-- Include synonyms: "PTO, vacation, leave, time-off" helps match varied queries
+- Include synonyms in the description: "PTO, vacation, leave, time-off" helps match varied queries.

-- Keep it under 50 words: Concise descriptions perform better
+- Keep descriptions under 50 words: Concise descriptions perform better.